-FAQs about COVID-19 & Wildlife for Wildlife Handlers
+FAQs about COVID-19 & Wildlife Rehabilitators

-There are still many unknowns about COVID-19, especially as it relates to wildlife.
-However, the North Carolina Wildlife Resources Commission compiled information to address frequently asked questions the agency is receiving from members of the public that handle wildlife (e.g., licensed trappers, wildlife control agents, ACOs, researchers, captive wildlife facilities).
-For bats, please refer to the pdf "Bat Activities During COVID-19."
+There are still many unknowns about Covid-19, especially as it relates to wildlife.
+However, the North Carolina Wildlife Resources Commission compiled information to address frequently asked questions we are receiving from wildlife rehabilitators and members of the public regarding wildlife rehabilitation during the pandemic.
+For bats, please refer to the PDF "Bat Activities During COVID-19."